בְּרֵאשִׁית

 ז

-There are three parts to a person.
-Parts that make you “you.”
-These three parts make us unique from all other creations (animals), as we are the only creations made this way.
-We have earthly bodies, but we have the spirit of God that comes from beyond the heavens.
-We are unique from each other, too.
+There are three parts to a person: the thinking mind, the Spirit of God, and the body.
+These parts make you “you.”
+These three parts make us unique from all other creations (animals), as we are the only creation made this way.
+We have earthly bodies, but we have the spirit of YHVH that comes from beyond the heavens.
+Even though we are unique from other creatures, we are also different among ourselves.
 You are “you.”
 This “you” is the thinking part of you that makes decisions about everything you experience.
-As you go through life, you experience new things, and you decide how to react with does experiences.
-These experiences have consequences.
-These consequences could be a good or bad consequence.
+As you go through life, you encounter new experiences and decide how to respond.
+These decisions to these new experiences are what make us unique among ourselves.
+These responses or decisions to the experiences have consequences.
+The action you take in response to these experiences could be good or bad.
 What sways you to decide for the bad or the good?
 I will say it's how you feel about the consequences of your life experiences.
 These feelings come from two places.
-One place is the spirit.
-The spirit that was put inside you that is part of Hashem.
-The Nish’mat/Breath of HaShem God/spirit within you is 100% good and can only choose good.
-It makes you feel guilty when you make an evil decision and happy when you decide for the good.
+The first place you feel from is the spirit.
+The spirit that was put inside you by YHVH.
+The NeShamah/Breath of YHVH within you is 100% good and can only choose good.
+It makes you feel guilty when you make an evil decision and happy when you make a good decision.
 The second part of you that makes you feel is the body.
 The body is both good and evil, and it can be swayed either way.
 To do good or bad.
 Everyone is different in this regard.
 You can end up with a body weak to sex or food or prone to anger quickly.
 These feelings, called body instincts, sway “you” to make good or bad decisions.
 That is why when you are little, your parents' teachings and, later, the Torah's teachings are essential.
-All these teachings teach your body to cultivate good decision-making skills conducive to having a good relationship with Hashem.
+All these teachings teach your mind how to control the negative aspects of your body, cultivating good decision-making skills conducive to a good relationship with our Father and Creator, YHVH.

-A relationship with HaShem God is like any other relationship.
-God, much like a parent, created you.
-As our creator/parent, He expects certain things from you to have a healthy relationship with Him and for you to get along with others in life.
-Both are important to Hashem because we are all created In His image.
-Therefore, we have to conduct ourselves in a godly manner and not like animals that are not created in the image of God and only act on their basic instincts to satisfy their bodies.
+A relationship with YHVH, our God, is like any other relationship.
+YHVH, much like a parent, created you.
+As our creator/parent, He expects certain things of you to have a healthy relationship with Him and to get along with others.
+Both are important to Him because we are all created in His image.
+Therefore, we have to conduct ourselves in a godly manner, not like animals who act only on their basic instincts to satisfy their bodies, but like a person who was created in the image of Elohim/God.

 This brings me to why we were created: one is to have a relationship with our creator.
-That is why He lets us know in the Torah how we should behave and lets us know what He likes and dislikes.
+That is why He tells us in the Torah how we should behave and what He likes and dislikes.
 The second reason for creating us is to make this earthly body and the rest of the earth a God-worthy place.
-Hashem created this world but abstained from finishing it on the seventh day because that would be our job.
+YHVH created this world but abstained from finishing it on the seventh day because that would be our job.
 Our job is to make this earth a place that is perfect and Godly.
 This is also God’s end goal.
-To have an ideal earth and only people who love HaShem and have the same goals as Him.
+To have an ideal world, with only people who love Him and share His goals.
 Is it not the goal of every marriage to have a meaningful relationship with your husband or wife?
 In which your kids grow up in a perfect world full of goodness?
-Can you say that you have achieved such a life with a partner who works with you and you both with God to make where you live a better place?
+Can you say that you have achieved such a life with a partner who works with you, and that you both work with God to make where you live a better place?

-YHVH ELOHIM planted a garden inside Eden, in the east, and put there the Adam/Man which He had formed.
+And YHVH ELOHIM, He/they planted a garden in Eden from aforetime/ancient time/east/first/front.
+And He/they put there the Adam/man which He created/fashioned/made.

 8